 Almost everything that you have seen or held in your hand showcasing Brian’s Foundation was designed by Gregg Schneider.
 From the very first day we became a Foundation, Gregg has donated his time and talent for the Foundation’s design work.
 He works long, late hours to help us capture Brian’s spirit and what the Foundation does.

 Bill and Connie have been a constant in our lives since their son, Chris, played soccer with Brian growing up.
 They are the first ones to arrive and the last to leave when we need them, and our minds are at ease knowing they are behind us in both personal and professional matters.
 The Schulers have become our “go to” people for special events put on by the Foundation.
 Connie and their son Chris also serve on the Foundation’s Board of Advisors.

 Ron and Colleen Weyers

 Ron and Colleen Weyers, along with their entire family are involved with many organizations in our community.
 Whether it is UWGB, the Brown County Library or St. Norbert College, they truly go above and beyond.
-The Weyers Family Foundation is the biggest contributor to date for Brian’s Foundation.
+To date, the Weyers Family Foundation is the largest contributor for Brian’s Foundation.
 They believe in education and their belief in what we do and our mission allows us to support our youth…one scholarship at a time.

 Barb and Patrick Foye